-- ChannelAdvisor, which is very popular in the world of auto parts
+- ChannelSpyder and ChannelAdvisor, which both very popular in the world of auto parts

 - Solid Commerce and Sellbrite offer similar services, only they’re not as auto parts specific

-The “trick” with these tools is to integrate them into your ecommerce website and your accounting system.
-If you’re just getting started, integration is easy.
-Integration is a little more challenging if you’re already selling parts on your website, eBay or Amazon.
+The trick with these tools is to integrate them into your ecommerce website and your accounting system.

 While you don’t need a listing management tool, most of our clients find them to be a very worthwhile investment.